utkinn/PyGmod/docs/reference/lua.rst

             # Also, you have to explicitly convert LuaObjects to Python objects.

+        .. attribute:: _type_

+            Returns the :class:`luastack.ValueType` of the held value.

+        .. attribute:: _type_name_

+            Returns the :class:`str` representation of the type of the held value.

     .. data:: G

         Lua Global table.
 Can be indexed to get and set :class:`LuaObject` instances.